hnviqz/Brakery/docs/Content.md

 At this point,you have used the .NET Core SDK and Visual Studio Code to create a new Razor Pages application.You have reviewed the contents of the project folder,and you have lauched the application in a browser.In the next section,you will add a new page and begin customising the site content.

+##### Adding a new page

+So far,you have obtained the .NET SDK and chosen a code editor for building a Razor Pages application.You have created a web application from a starter template using the .NET CLI.The web application currently has three pages.
+It's going to need some more.You will use the templating system to generate an About page,this time with the command `dotnet new page`.

+Once you have created the page,you will modify the site's layout file which controls the look and feel of all of the site's content.